AravinthArumugam/M3_WIPER_SYSTEM/1_Requirements/Readme.md

 ## INTRODUCTION TO STM32 MICROCONTROLLER:

-The Arm® Cortex®-M processor-based STM32 family of 32-bit microcontrollers is designed to give MCU users unprecedented levels of freedom.
-It provides products that combine high performance, real-time capabilities, digital signal processing, low-power / low-voltage operation, and connectivity with full integration and development ease.
+The STM32 family of 32-bit microcontrollers based on the Arm® Cortex®-M processor is intended to give MCU users unprecedented levels of freedom.
+It offers products that combine high performance, real-time capabilities, digital signal processing, low-power / low-voltage operation, and connectivity with full integration and development simplicity.

-The STM32 microcontroller series, which is built on an industry-standard core, comes with a diverse set of tools and software to aid project creation, making it suited for both small projects and end-to-end platforms.
+The STM32 microcontroller series, based on an industry-standard core, includes a diverse set of tools and software to aid project creation, making it suitable for both small projects and end-to-end platforms.

 ## STM32 CUBEIDE

-STM32CubeIDE is a multi-OS development environment that is part of the STM32Cube software ecosystem.
-Board STM32CubeIde Photo STM32CubeIDE is a C/C++ development platform for STM32 microcontrollers and microprocessors that includes peripheral configuration, code creation, code compilation, and debugging.
-For development, it uses the Eclipse®/CDTTM framework and GCC toolchain, as well as GDB for debugging.
-It enables the use of hundreds of existing plugins to extend the capabilities of the Eclipse® IDE.
-STM32CubeIDE combines STM32 configuration and project creation functionality with STM32CubeMX to provide an all-in-one tool experience while reducing installation and development time.
+The STM32CubeIDE development environment is a multi-OS development environment that is part of the STM32Cube software ecosystem.
+Board Photo of the STM32CubeIde STM32CubeIDE is an STM32 microcontroller and microprocessor C/C++ development platform that includes peripheral configuration, code creation, code compilation, and debugging.
+It employs the Eclipse®/CDTTM framework and GCC toolchain for development, as well as GDB for debugging.
+It allows you to use hundreds of pre-existing plugins to extend the capabilities of the Eclipse® IDE.
+STM32CubeIDE combines STM32 configuration and project creation functionality with STM32CubeMX to provide an all-in-one tool experience that saves installation and development time.

 ## FEATURES:

-* Integration of STM32CubeMX services: Microcontroller, microprocessor, programming platform, and sample project choices for the STM32 microcontroller Configuration of   pinout, clock, peripherals, and middleware Initialization code generation and project creation STM32Cube Expansion Packages have been added to the software and         middleware.
+* STM32CubeMX service integration: STM32 microcontroller options include a microcontroller, a microprocessor, a programming platform, and sample projects.
+Pinout, clock, peripherals, and middleware configuration Generation of initialization code and project creation The software and middleware now include STM32Cube Expansion Packages.

-* GNU C/C++ for Arm® toolchain and GDB debugger are based on Eclipse®/CDTTM, with support for Eclipse® add-ons.
+* The GNU C/C++ for Arm® toolchain and GDB debugger are Eclipse®/CDTTM-based, with support for Eclipse® add-ons.

-* Support for OpenSTLinux projects: LinuxSupport for LinuxSupport for Linux
+* OpenSTLinux project support: LinuxSupport for Linux

+Linux compatibility

-* Views of the CPU core, peripheral registers, and memory are among the sophisticated debug features.
-Variable watch view in real time Real-time tracing and system       analysis (SWV) Tool for analysing CPU faults Support for RTOS-aware debugging, including Azure
+* Among the sophisticated debug features are views of the CPU core, peripheral registers, and memory.
+Real-time variable watch view SWV (real-time tracing and system analysis) tool for analysing CPU faults.
+Debugging support for RTOSs, including Azure.

-* ST-LINK (STMicroelectronics) and J-LINK (SEGGER) debug probes are supported.
+* Debug probes ST-LINK (STMicroelectronics) and J-LINK (SEGGER) are supported.

-* STM32 project import from Atollic® TrueSTUDIO® and AC6 System Workbench (SW4STM32)
+* Atollic® TrueSTUDIO® and AC6 System Workbench STM32 project import (SW4STM32)

-* Multi-OS support is limited to 64-bit versions of Windows®, Linux®, and macOS®.
+* Multi-OS support is limited to 64-bit Windows®, Linux®, and macOS® versions.

 ## SWOT ANALYSIS: